 When I was in a village in Punjab, there were many who could not understand Hindi or could not speak in Hindi.
 On several training programs there people responded in the feedback forms to provide local language trainer.
 Has Hindi been so disrespected by us that people even don’t understand Hindi?

-Local languages are important and indeed local language is the pride that denotes the unity in diversity but shouldn’t there be a language that
+Local languages are important and indeed local language is the pride that denotes the unity in diversity but shouldn’t there be a language thatunites the people.
+These days English has been doing the job but the problem is that even English is not there in the remotest areas.

 Whatever the national language be but it should be known to people.
 Everyone should respect and be able to at least read and speak the language.
 Language is for communication.
 National language is for national communication and international language for international communication.